 If you switch track polarity too slowly, the engine may stop abruptly and not move in the reverse direction.
 This is normal.
 There is a feature we call "anti-jack rabbit" that prevents the engine from taking off at high speeds when high voltage is applied to the track instantly.
 Some direction switches have a "dead" spot where the power is completely off during polarity changes.
 This can invoke the anti-jack rabbit feature.
-The solution is to flip the direction switch more quickly.
+The solution is to flip the direction switch more quickly or disable the feature in DCC.
 Don't worry you won't hurt the engine.